kreneskyp/ix/docs/chains/chains.rst

 Creating Chains
 ^^^^^^^^

+Chains should be generated through python code run as a management command or via shell_plus.
+JSON config import is not supported yet.

 Here is a simple example of creating a chain that sends a greeting to the user.
 In this example, a simple chain that greets the user is created.
 The chain consists of a single node that uses the hypothetical class ``GreetUserChain`` to